ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 }
 ```

 The default SLURM partition is `normal`.
-If you want to use some other partition, as you probably will when running a full sized experiment add `"slurm_partition"` line in the workflow options.
+If you want to use some other partition, as you probably will when running a full sized experiment, add `"slurm_partition"` line in the workflow options.
 After this addition your `workflow_opts/sherlock.json` looks like this:

 ```
 {